 As already mentioned, the RC melon met with an untimely death after tipping over.
 The water in the electronics managed to destroy the battery and speed controller (which just burned out).
 Please help us by making a donation to help pay for the damaged parts and to fund new and exciting projects.
 Any amount will be much appreciated. :)

-See below for a video and photos of the burned out electronics.
+See below for photos of the burned out electronics.

 Burned Out Electronics

 The battery and motor speed controller were destroyed, but amazingly enough the receiver and servo survived.

 The motor speed controller board got so hot that the solder melted and some of the components slid off their PCB pads.

 The bottom of the speed controller board showing the heatsink.

 The bottom view of the speed controller with the heatsink removed shows the ICs that burned out and emitted smoke after the watermelon boat tipped over.